pgmorgan/vehicle-registration-api/README.md

 If we had user accounts, in my opinion this would certainly warrant a new model, but the extent of normalization is not nearly as extensive as is best practice in RDBMS's (SQL databases).

+### Task Tracking Remarks

+I used Github issues to track tasks related to this project and pull requests to merge feature branches to the master branch.

 ### Getting Started